keithresar/ansibleallthethings-control-lessons/lessons/ansible_essentials_loops_variables.md

  - If the newly generated file on your control server differs from what exists at the target, ansible copies the new file to the target

-Do not skim over this - the `template` module is a game changer if you are coming from managing things from a bash script.
+Do not skim over this - the `template` module is a game changer if you are coming from managing things using a bash script.

 The template source file we are referring to contains the following: